sindresorhus/type-fest/readme.md

 - [`Merge`](source/merge.d.ts) - Merge two types into a new type.
 Keys of the second type overrides keys of the first type.
 - [`MergeDeep`](source/merge-deep.d.ts) - Merge two objects or two arrays/tuples recursively into a new type.
 - [`MergeExclusive`](source/merge-exclusive.d.ts) - Create a type that has mutually exclusive keys.
+- [`OverrideProperties`](source/override-properties.d.ts) - Override only existing properties of the given type.
+Similar to Merge, but enforces that the original type has the properties you want to override.
 - [`RequireAtLeastOne`](source/require-at-least-one.d.ts) - Create a type that requires at least one of the given keys.
 - [`RequireExactlyOne`](source/require-exactly-one.d.ts) - Create a type that requires exactly a single key of the given keys and disallows more.
 - [`RequireAllOrNone`](source/require-all-or-none.d.ts) - Create a type that requires all of the given keys or none of the given keys.